AshokGfsd/Preparation/README.md

 42. **Explain WeakMap in JavaScript.**
     - A `WeakMap` is a collection of key-value pairs where the keys are objects and are held weakly.
 This allows for garbage collection of the keys if there are no other references to them.
+    - A WeakMap in JavaScript is a data structure that stores key-value pairs in a more efficient way than traditional JavaScript objects
     - **Example**:
       ```javascript
       const weakMap = new WeakMap();